 Arrange sliced tomatoes on top of egg mixture.
 Sprinkle with cheese and remaining 1/4 teaspoon sea salt.
 Broil 4-5 minutes until eggs are set and cheese is lightly browned.

 Greek Turkey Burgers With Spiced Yogurt Sauce

-Enjoy the bold Greek flavors in these easy and healthful turkey burgers.
+Enjoy the bold Greek flavors in these easy and healthful turkey burgers (photo at top of page).
 The yogurt topping is delicious with grilled fish, too.

 - 1 pound ground turkey